 The development of biopharmaceutical product candidates is capital-intensive.
 We have used substantial funds to advance our discovery programs and develop our technology and product candidates, and will require significant funds to conduct further research and development, preclinical testing and clinical trials of our product candidates, to seek regulatory approvals for our product candidates and to manufacture and market products, if any, that are approved for commercial sales.
 If our product candidates enter and advance through preclinical studies and clinical trials, we will need substantial additional funds to expand our development, regulatory and manufacturing capabilities.
-In addition, we expect to incur additional costs associated with operating as a public company.
+We also expect to incur significant costs associated with operating as a public company.

-- · To date, we have funded our operations primarily through capital contributions from our shareholders via private placements and proceeds from our initial public offering.
+- To date, we have funded our operations primarily through capital contributions from our shareholders via private placements and proceeds from our initial public offering.
 Our operations have consumed substantial amounts of cash since inception.
-As of December 31, 2020, we had US\$75.2 million in cash and cash equivalents.
-The net cash used in our operating activities was US\$14.3 million, US\$18.2 million and US\$28.5 million for the years ended December 31, 2018, 2019 and 2020, respectively.
-Our future funding requirements and the period for which we expect increasing capital need may be different than what we are planning.
+As of December 31, 2023, we had US\$109.9 million in cash and cash equivalents.
+The net cash used in our operating activities was US\$43.4 million, US\$48.6 million and US\$28.5 million for the years ended December 31, 2021, 2022 and 2023, respectively.
+Our future funding requirements and the period for which we expect increasing capital need may be different from what we plan.
 Our monthly spending levels vary based on new and ongoing research and development activities.
-Because of the numerous risks and uncertainties associated with our product development, we are unable to accurately predict the timing and amount of our operating expenditures, which will depend largely on: - · the scope, timing, progress, costs and results of discovery, preclinical development, laboratory testing and clinical development activities of our current product candidates; - the number, scope, progress and results of preclinical and clinical programs we decide to pursue; - the progress of the development efforts of parties with whom we have entered or may in the future enter into collaborations and research and development agreements; - our ability to maintain our current licenses, research and development programs, and to establish new collaboration arrangements; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the cost, timing and outcome of regulatory review of any of our product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval;

-- · the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; and - · our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company.
+Because of the numerous risks and uncertainties associated with our product development, we are unable to accurately predict the timing and amount of our operating expenditures, which will depend largely on: - the scope, timing, progress, costs and results of discovery, preclinical development, laboratory testing and clinical development activities of our current product candidates; - the number, scope, progress and results of preclinical and clinical programs we decide to pursue; - the progress of the development efforts of parties with whom we have entered or may in the future enter into collaborations and research and development agreements; - our ability to maintain our current licenses, research and development programs, and to establish new collaboration arrangements; - our ability to maintain competitive advantage over other AI-powered technology platforms at generating highly differentiated product candidates. - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the cost, timing and outcome of regulatory review of any of our product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; and - our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company.